 You may not copy another student’s assignment, computer program or parts of a program, or exam.
 To avoid any suggestions of improper behavior during an exam, you should not communicate with other students during the exam.
 Neither should you refer to any books, papers, or use electronic devices during the exam without the permission of the instructor or proctor.
 All electronic devices must be turned off during an exam.

 You are expected to submit work that is done solely for each course in which you enroll.
 Prior written permission of all instructors is required if you wish to submit the same or similar work in more than one course.

 You are expected to record honestly and accurately the results of your research.
 Falsification of research results includes misrepresentations, distortions, or serious omissions in data or reports on research, and it is considered a serious violation of academic honesty.
-Plagiarism or falsification of research results will ordinarily result in your withdrawal from the Summer School.
+Plagiarism or falsification of research results ordinarily results in your withdrawal from the Summer School.

 The University deeply values the integrity of science with sound and safe research practices by students and faculty.
 Individually and collectively, student and faculty researchers are expected to safeguard and maintain the University’s policies and practices with respect to scientific misconduct.
 All researchers are reminded that sponsoring agencies also have such concerns, and that the University must inform the sponsors of any serious transgressions of their policies, as well as of any investigations related to sponsored research.
 Sponsors may take action independent of the University.

 Information stored on a computer system or sent electronically over a network is the private property of the individual who created it.
 Examination, collection, or dissemination of that information without authorization from the owner is a violation of the owner’s right to control his or her property.
 Computers and networks provide mechanisms for protecting private information; attempts to circumvent these mechanisms to gain unauthorized access to private information are treated as violations of privacy.